singlesourcepub/jats-from-markdown/index.md

 # Markup Conversion

-Below we demonstrate how a the conversion takes plance by examining some key document structures and how they are represented in Markdown and converted to JATS.
+Below we demonstrate how a the conversion takes place by examining key document structures and how they are represented in Markdown and converted to JATS.
 This should not be understood as a complete reference, but as a few examples to demonstrate the general system capabilities.

 ## Emphasis Markup